danielzk/django-react-boilerplate/README.rst

 ----------

 1. Create the database and the virtual environment.
 2. Create an .env file and set variables.
-Examples can be found in `.env.example`.
+Examples can be found in :code:`.env.example`.
 3. Install Node dependencies:

    .. code-block:: bash